 Regarding golf and tennis schools, the Group bears responsibility for providing lesson-related services to the members for the contracted period.
 Because these performance obligations are fulfilled when the services are provided, the Group recognizes revenue at that time.
 Regarding fitness clubs, the Group bears responsibility for providing services related to the use of its facilities to its members for the contracted period.
-Because these performance obligations are fulfilled when the services related to the use of its facilities to its members for the contracted period.
-Because these performance obligations are fulfilled when the services related to the use of its facilities to its members for the contracted period.
 Because these performance obligations are fulfilled when the services are provided, the Group recognizes revenue at that time.